staxrip/staxrip/docs/generated/commands.rst

     :widths: auto

     * - code <string>
       - Script Code: PowerShell script code to be executed.
+Macros are expanded.
     * - externalShell <boolean>
       - Use External Shell: Execute in StaxRip to automate StaxRip or use external shell.